Class Action Lawsuits

 Companies should be held accountable when they act negligently.
 Class action lawsuits can be brought against product manufacturers, designers and distributors, including those responsible for defective pharmaceuticals, toys, power tools, equipment, vehicles and other products.

-At the law firm of Clark, Hunt, Ahern & Embry, in Cambridge, we help our clients pursue claims against the corporations responsible for their injuries.
+At the law firm of Gregg, Hunt, Ahern & Embry, in Cambridge, we help our clients pursue claims against the corporations responsible for their injuries.
 Some of those lawsuits are single cases on behalf of individuals, while others are class actions on behalf of groups of people suing together for the same issues.

 If you feel you have been financially harmed by the actions of a large company, please contact our firm for more information and to schedule a free initial consultation.